mobxjs/mobx/docs/refguide/observe.md

 * Observable object / map + property name (string) can be used to observe a single property.

 The function returns a `disposer` function that can be used to cancel the observer.
+Note that `transaction` does not affect the working of the `observe` method(s).
+This means that even inside an transaction `observe` will fire its listeners for each mutation.
+Hence `autorun` is usually a more powerful alternative.

 Example: